UPDATED March 23, 2020

 2. How does coronavirus spread?

-The virus is transmitted through direct contact, coughing and sneezing, and touching surfaces contaminated by the virus.
+The coronavirus is transmitted through direct contact, coughing and sneezing, and touching surfaces contaminated by the virus.
 It is not yet known how long the virus survives on objects, but simple disinfectants can kill it.
 According to the Centers for Disease Control and Prevention (CDC), spread of coronaviruses from person to person happens most often when people are less than six feet apart.

 .@UNICEF remains concerned about the spread of the novel #Coronavirus.
 The outbreak is a timely reminder of the simple steps you can take to protect yourself and your family from life-threatening viruses: https://t.co/EPW706Nt0J@WHO pic.twitter.com/nTuXgQZlKW— Henrietta H. Fore (@unicefchief) February 3, 2020

-3. How to protect yourself and your children from the coronavirus:
+3. How to protect yourself and your children from coronavirus:

 - Cough or sneeze into the inside of your elbow or a tissue, and then throw the tissue away.

 - Don't get close to anyone who has cold or flu-like symptoms.